 I am so happy to say that the characters at this breakfast were fabulous!
 They all stopped by our table and came back a few times throughout our meal.
 Pluto, Daisy & Minnie Mouse paid special attention to my Grandpa which was wonderful to see.
 The characters that we saw at breakfast were Mickey Mouse, Minnie Mouse, Daisy Duck, Stitch, and Pluto.
 Mickey is always at this location but the other characters at the breakfast change sometimes.

 Character dining can be an expensive experience.
 However, you get to meet several characters without having to wait in line and get a meal.
 Most of the character dining locations like the PCH Grill have a buffet.
 There are a few character dining locations like Ariel’s Grotto that have a prefixed menu.
 Doing your research is always a good suggestion so that you can make sure that you are selecting the best option for your family.
 Think about the characters that your children like and find out which locations they make appearances at.
 A buffet offers more food choices than the prefixed menu locations which is something to keep in mind if your group has picky eaters.

-Would I recommend the Surf’s Up! breakfast with Mickey & friends?
+Would I recommend the Character Dining at the Paradise Pier Hotel?
 Yes, I would.
 The food options were fantastic and the character interactions were exactly what I was hoping for.
 Andrea and I had such a wonderful time with my Grandpa.
 I know it was an experience that we will all remember.
 It is a great family-friendly option for all ages.